What is a prototype and 6 steps of its design

 High-precision prototypes, as their name implies, are much more similar to the final product and can sometimes be confused with the final product!

-6 steps of prototype design
+6 steps of Prototype Design

 2- Draw your idea

-Drawing on your prototype design idea will help you quickly identify potential flaws and issues that you want to incorporate into your model before building a complete prototype.
+Drawing on your prototype design idea will help you quickly identify potential flaws and issues you want to incorporate into your model before building a complete prototype.

 You can use digital drawing software.
 But drawing your idea with a pencil and paper not only meets your needs but can also increase your creativity when drawing your ideas.